3mcd/glom/docs/src/getting_started.md

 bun add -d @glom/transformer-rollup
 ```

-## 1. Setting up the Transformer (Optional)
+## 1. Setting up the Transformer

-Glom includes a build-time transformer.
-It is used to inline query loops and determine system dependencies before your code runs.
+Glom uses a build-time transformer to inline query loops and infer system dependencies.

-The transformer rewrites standard JavaScript generators into fast while loops and infers system dependencies based on parameter types.

 ### For Bun

-Register the `glomBunPlugin` in your build configuration to use the transformer with Bun.

 ```typescript
 import { glomBunPlugin } from "@glom/transformer-bun"